haresh14/file-vault/README.md

 A secure vault iOS application to store and manage photos and videos with biometric and passcode protection.

+## 🚀 Quick Start for Beginners

+**New to iOS development?** Check out our [Developer Guide](DEVELOPER_GUIDE.md) for detailed step-by-step instructions!

+### Prerequisites
+- Mac computer with macOS
+- Xcode installed (free from Mac App Store)
+- iOS device or simulator

+### Getting Started
+1. Open `File Vault.xcodeproj` in Xcode
+2. Follow the [Developer Guide](DEVELOPER_GUIDE.md#adding-privacy-permissions) to add privacy permissions
+3. Press the ▶️ Play button to run the app

 ## Features Implemented

 ### Phase 1 - Foundation & Security (✅ Complete)